prysmaticlabs/documentation/website/docs/troubleshooting/issues-errors.md

 Troubleshooting tips:

  - Your beacon node might be suffering from connectivity problems.
 Visit [Improve P2P connectivity](/docs/prysm-usage/p2p-host-ip) for connectivity troubleshooting guidance.
  - You may be using an incorrect genesis state or network flag.
-Every consensus-layer test network requires its own genesis state and network flag.
+Every test network requires its own genesis state and network flag.
 Visit our [Quickstart](../install/install-with-script.md) for the latest test network parameters.

 ### Beacon node stuck during sync